pixelcreart/yii2-sendgrid/README.md

 must go through a pull request and approved by a core developer before being merged.
 This is to ensure proper review of all the code.

-Fork the project, create a [feature branch ](http://nvie.com/posts/a-successful-git-branching-model/), and send us a pull request.
+Fork the project, create a [feature branch](http://nvie.com/posts/a-successful-git-branching-model/), and send us a pull request.